 - They'll have fun crashing cars in the crash zone, a unique feature of this stunt track

-- If set up properly, the cars will go through the loops for so long even us parents get adrenaline pumping
+- If set up properly, the cars will go through the loops for so long even us parents will have the adrenaline pumping

 - Follow the instructions when setting this toy up, otherwise the cars will fall off track